Bristol County Family Law Attorney

 At the Law Office of Frank D. Camera, we will explain the laws affecting your situation and shepherd you through the entire process, including vigorously representing you in court, if necessary.

 You can have confidence in our Bristol County family lawyer, Attorney Kathryn Blythe, who has earned the respect of the courts with her dedicated client advocacy.
 Her communications skills and approachability are two of the personal qualities most admired by our clients.
+She handles our Rhode Island cases.

 Nearly 25 Years of Criminal Defense Experience